 6. Da Keng Scenic Area (大坑風景區)

-If you want to get away from the city and see a bit of nature, there is an abundance of outdoor activities in Taichung’s vicinity.
-One of the most popular hiking spots is in Da Keng Scenic Area.
+And one of the most popular hiking spots is in Da Keng Scenic Area.
 Da Keng has ten trails where the first four are the most difficult.
 Each trail is a little different but they all have many lumber bridges that connect to different areas of the park.

-Located at the east end of Taichung, the easiest way to get there is by Uber.
+The easiest way to get there is by Uber.
 Go early in the morning and start at trail #4 (which is the hardest one and the most scenic).
 Continue onto trail #5 and take either trail #2 or #1 back to the main road and hop on a local bus #66 back to Taichung.

 7. Xinshe Sea of Flowers (新社花海)